What Should I Bring To A Portrait Session?

 15. Spare Bag (for electronics, accessories, wallet, etc.)

-When shooting, I always ask my clients to remove any phones, wallets, keys, watches, hair ties, etc. from their pockets and wrists if those items are not part of the shoot.
-Instead of lying them on the ground, bring a small bag to consolidate and carry those items.
+When shooting, I always ask my clients to remove from their pockets and wrists any phones, wallets, keys, watches, hair ties, etc., if those items are not part of the shoot.
+Instead of lying them on the ground, bring a small bag to gather and carry them.
 You’ll know where everything is and keep it all clean during your portrait session.

 Other Items to Bring